APIs built for consumers, not systems

 About the Author

-Lou Powell brings a steadfast drive for innovation to his role as partner at PK, where he works closely with businesses to create pioneering experiences and accelerate outcomes, unlocking greater value and market leadership.
+Lou Powell brings a steadfast drive for innovation to his role as partner at PK, a Google Apigee agency that was awarded a 2019 Apigee Partner of the Year distinction.
+At PK, he works closely with businesses to create pioneering experiences and accelerate outcomes, unlocking greater value and market leadership.
 He worked in advertising and digital marketing before launching his own business, Vanick Digital, which he led for 19 years before acquisition by PK.
 Lou is a lifelong student of technology pattern adoption and the practices of tech natives, and he brings a design-thinking approach to technology in all of his work.Tags: API, API design, API Governance, API management, API productization, REST, SOAP